statnirajan/EDA-medical-cost/README.md

 Various data visualization techniques have been used to demostrate the distribution of variables explore relationships among them.

-Click (https://rpubs.com/nirajan_cmu/edaR) to see this project.
+Visit https://rpubs.com/nirajan_cmu/edaR to see this project.